 i) Materials must not be copied or shared except for teaching by MiSP certified teachers.

-ii) Materials must not be amended or adapted without the specific permission of and in collaboration with MiSP.
+ii) Materials must not be amended or adapted (including teaching the course through online platforms) without the specific permission of and in collaboration with MiSP.

-2.2 The course includes six months complimentary membership of the MiSP teachers’ network – The Hub, from where all materials can be downloaded, along with other resources.
+2.2 The course includes six months complimentary membership of The Hub, from where all materials can be downloaded, along with other resources.
 At the end of the six months, membership will be available at a cost of £90 inc VAT per annum.
 The annual fee will be reviewed each year.

 Your membership of The Hub is exclusively for you as a trained .b Foundations teacher, and must not be shared with any other teachers, including those trained to teach the curriculum.
-This is the case even if your employer or someone else had paid for you to train to teach .b Foundations or to have on going access to The Hub.
+This is the case even if your employer or someone else had paid for you to train to teach .b Foundations or for you to have ongoing access to The Hub.